WomenInSoftwareEngineeringJP/home/README.md

 ### Playwright & CI/CD

 Playwright runs against the main branch automatically via GitHub Actions.
-Since we only have a production environment, it does not run on branches.
-If you notice a failed run, here's how to troubleshoot it:
+Currently, it runs inside a container via the action rather than production.
+If you see a failure in CI/CD, here's how to inspect it:

 1. Go to the "Actions" tab and select the failing run